Jarzka/MertaScript2/README.md

 ## Introduction

-This application reads and analyses Counter-Strike log files in real-time and plays audio comments when something interesting happens.
+This is a standalone application which reads and analyses Counter-Strike log files in real-time and plays audio comments when something interesting happens.

 The application is based on the original MertaScript from 2014, which was written in Python but has now been